 Art, Craft and Design A Level

-Exam Board: AQA

-Entry Requirements: GCSE Grade 6 in any of the following Art, Photography, Three dimensional design, Product design, Design technology.
+Entry Requirements: GCSE Grade 6 in any of the following Art, Photography, Three-Dimensional Design, Product Design, Design Technology

-Subject Content

 Projects Studied in Year 12 & 13:

-In Year 12, students have an introduction to foundation skills, key processes and techniques before moving onto longer projects (personal investigations) set in conjunction with staff and students according to students personal interests.
+In Year 12, student have an introduction to foundation skills, key processes and techniques before moving onto longer projects (personal investigations) set in conjunction with staff and students according to students personal interests.

 Year 12 foundation units include:

 - Recording visual information.
 We look at the range of different visual information that can be recorded and different approaches and techniques we can use to record them. - What if?
-A unit designed to expand students awareness of creative opportunities and to gain skills in new processes, materials and techniques to maximise their creative potential. - My eyes: my art.
+A unit designed to expand students' awareness of creative opportunities and to gain skills in new processes, material and techniques to maximise their creative potential. - My eyes: my art.
 Students are challenged to explore and identify their personal creative preferences, finding their creative voice.

-In the February of Year 13, AQA our exam board shares the externally set project options, usually seven different exam topic options, concluding with a 15 hour practical exam in April.
-During the course, students are required to work in two or more of theareas below: - Fine Art areas of study such as painting, printmaking, or sculpture. - Graphic Communication areas of study such asillustration, packaging, or advertising. - Photography areas of study such as traditional,digital or moving image. - Three dimensional design areas of study such as ceramics, design for theatre, product design, architectural design & interiordesign. - Textile Design areas of study such as printed and digital textiles, fashion design or constructed textiles.
-Progression/career opportunities:
+In the February of Year 13, AQA, our exam board shares the externally set project options, usually seven different exam topic options, concluding with a 15hour practical exam in April.

+During the course, students are required to work in two or more of the areas below:

+- Fine Art areas of study such as painting, printmaking or sculpture. - Graphic Communication areas of study such as illustration, packaging, or advertising. - Photography areas of study such as traditional, digital, or moving image. - Three-dimensional design areas of study such as ceramics, design for theatre, product design, architectural design and interior design. - Textile Design Areas of study such as printed and digital textiles, fashion design, or constructed textiles.